Exact Sampling of Determinantal Point Processes without Eigendecomposition

 Another type of sampling algorithms is the class of approximate methods.
-Some authors approach the original DPP with a low rank matrix, either by random projections \citep{Kulesza_Taskar_dpp_for_machine_learning_2012,Gillenwater_Document_collection_2012} or thanks to the Nystrom approximation \citep{AffandiKulesza_NystromApprox2013}.
+Some authors approach the original DPP with a low rank matrix, either by random projections \cite{Kulesza_Taskar_dpp_for_machine_learning_2012,Gillenwater_Document_collection_2012} or using the Nystrom approximation \cite{AffandiKulesza_NystromApprox2013}.
 The Monte Carlo Markov Chain methods offer also nice approximate sampling algorithms for DPPs.
-It is possible to obtain satisfying convergence guarantees for particular DPPs; for instance, k-DPPs with fixed cardinal \citep{AnariGR16_MCMCforStronglyRayleighDistributionsandDPP,Li_Jegelka_Sra_efficient_sampling_kdpp_AISTATS2016} or projection DPPs \citep{Gautier_Bardenet_Valko_zonotope_hit_and_run_ICML2017}. \cite{Fast_mixing_mc_strongly_rayleign_measures_NIPS2016} even proposed a polynomial-time sampling algorithm for general DPPs, thus correcting the initial work of \cite{Kang_fast_dpp_sampling_clustering_NIPS2013}.
+It is possible to obtain satisfying convergence guarantees for particular DPPs; for instance, k-DPPs with fixed cardinality \cite{AnariGR16_MCMCforStronglyRayleighDistributionsandDPP,Li_Jegelka_Sra_efficient_sampling_kdpp_AISTATS2016} or projection DPPs \cite{Gautier_Bardenet_Valko_zonotope_hit_and_run_ICML2017}.
+Li et al. \cite{Fast_mixing_mc_strongly_rayleign_measures_NIPS2016} even proposed a polynomial-time sampling algorithm for general DPPs, thus correcting the initial work of Kang \cite{Kang_fast_dpp_sampling_clustering_NIPS2013}.
 These algorithms are commonly used as they save significant time but the price to pay is the lack of precision of the result.